Software-Miniproject/EmotiChat/README.md

 <img width="1196" alt="Screenshot 2023-09-19 202525" src="https://github.com/Software-Miniproject/EmotiChat/assets/91096079/50321fe1-22d0-4f4c-9d16-5202b50de366">

 On the username change page, you can enter a desired username that you would like to change to and save it to your account.
 However, there are some filters and limitations to the username you set for yourself.
+In terms of formatting, your username can only contain letters, numbers, the "." and "_" symbols, and must be between 3 to 30 characters in length.
+Entering in anything that does not fit this formatting will immediately cause an error message to display that states the requirements.

 <img width="634" alt="Screenshot 2023-09-19 202619" src="https://github.com/Software-Miniproject/EmotiChat/assets/91096079/474469c2-65df-4852-a4ec-b7ff3392aaf6">

+Additionally, your username cannot be the same as another user's.
+When you attempt to save your username as one that another Emotichat user is using, an error message will be displayed stating that

 <img width="1196" alt="Screenshot 2023-09-19 202723" src="https://github.com/Software-Miniproject/EmotiChat/assets/91096079/6173ecd9-0d58-4bfc-a1b8-a27375f0f692">